MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 ### Scrolling

 During ongoing conversations, the window must facilitate a view of most recent replies.
-Most recent replies are displayed at the bottom of the replies, and scroll up
+Most recent replies are displayed at the bottom of the replies, and scroll up.

 > [!NOTE]
 > Auto-scrolling is a solution that makes managing conversations easier for both developers and users.
 It comes closest to mimicking fluid conversation.
 The less effort a user has to make to manage the view, the more time they have to focus on gameplay.
 A manual scroll bar would require shifting controller focus, which can be disruptive during active gameplay.